Best Wet Tile Saw Reviews [2020 Guide]

 It has dual, adjustable water nozzles to make sure that the water is accurately directed towards the blade and keep the mist and over-spray at minimum.
 Moreover, it also has side and rear water attachments for containing blade spray and water run-off.
 The cutting cart can be easily removed for easy cleaning.

-While majority of the users found this model to be, some users have mentioned a few drawbacks as well.
+While majority of the users found this model to be highly impressive and easy to use, some users have mentioned a few drawbacks as well.

 For instance, S. Stewart, a Verified Purchaser, suggests he needed some specific cuts, but it didn’t offer him the versatility he hoped for.

-Other than a few problems with its alignment, the and is sure to impress DIYers and professional contractors alike.
+Other than a few problems with its alignment, the D24000S from DeWalt is a masterpiece and is sure to impress DIYers and professional contractors alike.

 Best Tile Saw (Recommendation #2)